pbd-kn/contao-extassets-bundle/README.md

 Create your own css & js groups and add them to your contao theme layouts.

 ## General features
-- Backend Module for external css
+- Backend Module for external css/less
 - Backend Module for external js
-- Add multiple CSS & JS groups to contao layout
+- Add multiple CSS/less & JS groups to contao layout
 - Select Bootstrap framework support (for css by default, enable within js group) take min version from twbs
-- Font-Awesome added by default take default Version 4.7
+- Font Awesome no longer supported
+  Using bundle contao-tinymce-plugin-bundle
 - Elegant Icons can be added (availability of all variables and mixins)
 - Css file caching for production mode (disable byPassCache in contao settings)

 ## External CSS

 ### Features
-- Complete lesscss support, automatically compile all your less files within a external css group to cs
+- Complete less css support, automatically compile all your less files within a external css group to cs
 - refresh: clear the less cache
 - Observer folders (recursive) within your external css groups
 - Add multiple custom variable files, to overwrite for example bootstrap variables.less (like @brand-primary)